Perry Beeches

-Perry Beeches is an area of Great Barr, Birmingham, England, within the parliamentary constituency of Birmingham Perry Barr.
+Perry Beeches is an area of Great Barr, Birmingham, England, within the parliamentary constituencies of Birmingham Perry Barr, and Birmingham Erdington.
 It was formerly part of the estate of Perry Hall, and from 1894 until 1928 came under the auspices of Perry Barr Urban District, in Staffordshire.

 The Beeches, on the Ordnance Survey map of Staffordshire, sheet LXIX.NW published in 1884.
 To the east is Brooklyn Farm, now the site of James Watt campus (formerly Brooklyn College).
 The fish pond no longer exists.

 The area takes its name from a 17th-century house, "The Beeches", which was demolished circa 1960 after the current vicarage of St Matthew's Church had been built alongside it.

 Previously agricultural (the forger William Booth (died 1812) farmed in the area), with some sand and gravel quarrying to the north, in the area known as Queslett, between Aldridge and Queslett Roads; it was developed as a residential suburb of Birmingham immediately before and after World War II.
 Many of the houses in the Thornbridge Avenue and Booth's Farm Road areas were constructed before the outbreak of war, while the remaining part of the estate (between the Beeches and Aldridge Roads) was completed after 1945.
 The oldest extant buildings are two farm cottages, constructed in 1910, now serving as offices adjacent to Brooklyn Garage.
 The Perry Beeches area is bisected by the M6 motorway, constructed in the early 1970s.
 The Tame Valley Canal, constructed in 1844, marks the area's southern boundary, with a bridge over the canal, now prohibited to motor vehicles, linking it to Perry Barr Park.